ElDav1d/playing-with-marvel-api/README.md

 # Playing With Marvel API

 This project is a web application built with React and TypeScript that mimics the look and feel of the [Marvel Characters](https://www.marvel.com/characters) page.

-It fetches data from the Marvel API and allows users to navigate through a list of characters, to a character detail page This project is designed to practice and display my accesible UI development skills and sensibility.
+It fetches data from the Marvel API and allows users to navigate through a list of characters to a character detail page.

+This project is designed to practice and display my accesible UI development skills and sensibility.

+Some of its UI patterns are being extracted to [eldav1d-marvel-ui](https://www.npmjs.com/package/eldav1d-marvel-ui), a UI components library.
+[Here you can check its repo](https://github.com/ElDav1d/eldav1d-marvel-ui)

 ## Features